- Application Reference Resources:

 - Currently be in the 7th grade at participating middle school

-- Must be 1st generation college bound student
+- Must be first generation college bound student

 - Recommended by school counselor or teacher

-- Attend Information Parent Meeting and receive program application link
+- Attend Information Session to receive access to program application link

 EIP selects participants based on the following: